Back to the future - Tallow based skincare

-Sadly many uninformed Kiwi manufacturers whip their tallow balms to make them feel softer, more "modern".
+Sadly many uninformed Kiwi manufacturers whip their tallow oil balms to make them look & feel like modern water-based skincare products.

 Whipping also adds contaminants.
 Atmospheric moisture and bacteria get whipped in, speeding up this oxidation.